Slow Cooker Honey Sesame Chicken

 - 1/4 teaspoon red pepper flakes

 - 1 teaspoon sesame seeds

 - Season chicken breasts with salt and pepper and place in the bottom of the crock pot.

 - Whisk together honey, soy sauce, hoisin sauce, onion, oil, garlic, and pepper flakes in a small bowl.
 If necessary, microwave for 10 seconds to warm the honey enough to stir.
 Pour sauce over the chicken.

 - Cook on low for 3-4 hours or high for 2 hours, just until chicken is cooked through.

-- Remove chicken from crockpot, leaving the sauce behind.
+- Remove the chicken from the crockpot, leaving the sauce behind.
 Scoop out a few tablespoons of the sauce and stir in cornstarch until dissolved.
-Stir to combine with remaining sauce in crockpot.
-Replace lid and cook sauce on high for 15-20 more minutes until thickened.
-If sauce is not thick enough, cook an additional 5 minutes with the lid off.
+Stir to combine with the remaining sauce in the crockpot.
+Cook sauce on low for an additional 5-10 minutes until the sauce is starting to bubble and has thickened.

 - Boneless, skinless chicken thighs can be used instead of chicken breasts.
-The cook time remains the asme.
+The cook time remains the same.